NanoComp/meep/doc/docs/Scheme_Tutorials/Near_to_Far_Field_Spectra.md

 ### Radiation Pattern of an Antenna

 In this example, we use the near-to-far-field transformation feature to compute the [radiation pattern](https://en.wikipedia.org/wiki/Radiation_pattern) of an antenna.
-This involves an electric-current point source as the emitter in vacuum.
+This involves an electric-current point dipole source as the emitter in vacuum.
 We will compute the radiation pattern for three different polarizations of the input source.
-The source is placed in the middle of the 2d cell which is surrounded by perfectly-matched layers (PMLs).
-The near fields are obtained on a closed surface along the inner boundary of the PML.
-The far fields are computed at equally-spaced points along the circumference of a circle having a radius many times larger than the source wavelength and lying outside of the cell.
+The source is placed in the middle of the 2d cell which is surrounded by PMLs.
+The near fields are obtained on a bounding box positioned just outside of the PML.
+The far fields are computed at equally-spaced points along the circumference of a circle having a radius many (i.e., 1000) times larger than the source wavelength and lying outside of the cell.
 The simulation geometry is shown in the following schematic.

 <center>
 ![](../images/Near2far_simulation_geometry.png)